What every Agile team can learn from Europe’s fastest learners

 What got in the way

 Turning creative process into reliable product is hard.
+Documentation.
+Shared data models.
+Quality at scale.

-Teaching brands exposed their own blind spots (which they fixed).
+Teaching brands exposed their own blind spots.
+Which they fixed.

 What it delivered